Mix 102.3: History

-Mix 102.3 began its life as AM (1310 later 1323 kHz) station 5AD in 1930, originally owned by the Advertiser Newspapers, who also owned local television station ADS-7 from 1959 until 1986.
+Mix 102.3 began its life as AM (1310 later 1323 kHz) station 5AD on 2 August 1930, originally owned by Advertiser Newspapers, who also owned local television station ADS-7 from 1959 until 1986.

 During its early years, 5AD broadcast a wide range of programs, from orchestral concerts to comedies, serials and sporting events.
 Some programs, such as the comedy "Yes, What?" were produced in Adelaide for broadcast by other Major Broadcasting Network stations around Australia.
 (5DN was the Adelaide outlet for the Major Network.)
 Children's programs included "Search for the Golden Boomerang", and the "Kangaroos on Parade", for the Kangaroo Club, a 5AD sponsored children's club noted for support of children's charities.

 Television was introduced to Adelaide in 1959, bringing major changes to radio programming, signalling the end of the kind of block programming 5AD and other stations had been playing.
 5AD moved to music based programming, using a number of marketing slogans: "5AD, Action Radio", "Power Radio 5AD, Where Your Friends Are", among others.

-5AD personalities of the 1960s and 1970s included Bob Francis, Alec Macaskill, Keith Conlon, Barry Ion who also voiced the hilarious Peter Plus character, Tony Pilkington, Malcolm T. Elliott, Sam Galea, Ken Dickin, John Vincent, Bob Byrne, Dean Jaensch, Jeff Sunderland, Kevin Crease, and many others.
+5AD personalities of the 1960s and 1970s included Bob Francis, Alec Macaskill, Keith Conlon, Barry Ion who also voiced the hilarious Peter Plus character, Tony Pilkington, Malcolm T Elliott, Sam Galea, Ken Dickin, John Vincent, Bob Byrne, Dean Jaensch, Jeff Sunderland, Kevin Crease, and many others.

-5AD was also instrumental in bringing the Beatles to Adelaide in 1964 and Culture Club in 1984 after both bands had not originally included the city on their Australian tours.
+5AD was also instrumental in bringing The Beatles to Adelaide in 1964 and Culture Club in 1984 after both bands had not originally included the city on their Australian tours.

 As general manager, Bob Francis took the station into ratings records in the late 1970s and 1980s.
 He took over the role after his morning show ended in 1976 until stepping down to present the night show for radio 5AA.
 In the early 1980s 5AD was the number one radio station in Adelaide, spearheaded by the Bazz and Pilko breakfast show, rating at above 30% of the total Adelaide audience.
 As a top 40 station with its slogan "Rhythm of the City", 5AD was unstoppable as the clear market leader in Adelaide radio.
 5AD won all day parts, including mornings with Peter Butler, afternoons with Sam Angelsea and the popular night show for teenagers "Dial a Hit" hosted by Steve Mill and Di Stapleton.
 But the station's ratings collapsed when its star breakfast duo of Bazz and Pilko defected to rival station 5KA in 1983.
 In 1985, after a number of poor surveys, 5AD decided to try something new and moved to an Easy Listening format, first as "Easy Listening 5AD", then "Today's easy listening 5AD" then "Adelaide's Best Place to Relax".
 By mid 1992, 5AD was again the number one station in Adelaide, with its breakfast show "Sundo & Keith" number one for a record 50 consecutive surveys.